BradleyCodeU/bradleycodeu.github.io/_apcsa/ch1introduction/ch1paintcalcareaonly.md

 Sample run #1:
 <pre>
 Enter the room dimensions below:
-Length?
-10
+Length: 10
-Width?
-20
+Width: 20
-Height?
-8
+Height: 8

-How many doors does the room have?
-1
+How many doors does the room have: 1
-How many windows does the room have?
-2
+How many windows does the room have: 2

-Total square feet: 435 square feet
+Total square feet = 435 square feet
 </pre>

 Sample run #2:
 <pre>
 Enter the room dimensions below:
-Length?
-10
+Length: 10
-Width?
-5
+Width: 5
-Height?
-10
+Height: 10

-How many doors does the room have?
-0
+How many doors does the room have: 0
-How many windows does the room have?
-0
+How many windows does the room have: 0

-Total square feet: 300 square feet
+Total square feet = 300 square feet
 </pre>